Chris Leikvoll

 Chris Leikvoll (/laɪkvɒl/) (born 4 December 1975) is an Australian former professional rugby league footballer who played in the 1990s and 2000s.

 Background

-Born into an English Australian family in Sydney, New South Wales.
+Born into an Australian to a Norwegian family in Sydney, New South Wales.
 Leikvoll's surname comes from his Norwegian grandfather.

 Playing career

 Leikvoll made his debut for Illawarra in round 12 1997 against South Sydney which ended in a 28–28 draw.
 Leikvoll played in the club's final ever game as a stand-alone entity which was a 25–24 loss to Canterbury.